rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 #### 7.4.1 Settlement and Incentive Calculation against participation in a DF event (on_status API)

-BPPs provide performance metrics and final incentive calculations after DF event completion.
-The example below demonstrates the settlement response structure.
+- BPPs provide performance metrics and final incentive calculations after DF event completion
+- The example below demonstrates the settlement response structure
-This API call is required only when BPPs need to provide settlement information.
-BPPs that do not implement performance-based settlements MAY omit this API.
+- This API call is required only when BPPs need to provide settlement information
+- BPPs that do not implement performance-based settlements MAY omit this API

 ```json
 {